SoftFever/OrcaSlicer/doc/Localization_guide.md

 	- copy BambuStudio_xx.mo into resources/i18n/xx and rename it to BambuStudio.mo, then push the changed file.
 ( name of folder "fr" means "French" - the translation language).

 ### Scenario 3.
-How do I add a new text resource when implementing a feature to Bambu Studio
+How do I add a new text resource when implementing a feature to Orca Slicer
-Each string resource in Bambu Studio available for translation needs to be explicitly marked using L() macro like this:
+Each string resource in Orca Slicer available for translation needs to be explicitly marked using L() macro like this:
 ```C++
 auto msg = L("This message to be localized")
 ```
 To get translated text use one of needed macro/function (`_(s)` or `_CHB(s)` ).
 If you add new file resource, add it to the list of files containing macro `L()`

 ### Scenario 4.
-How do I use GNUgettext to localize my own application taking Bambu Studio as an example
+How do I use GNUgettext to localize my own application taking Orca Slicer as an example

 1. For convenience create a list of files with this macro `L(s)`.
 We have https://github.com/bambulab/BambuStudio/blob/master/bbl/i18n/list.txt.